rust-lang/rustc-dev-guide/src/compiler-debugging.md

 [`debug!`]: https://docs.rs/tracing/0.1/tracing/macro.debug.html

 To see the logs, you need to set the `RUSTC_LOG` environment variable to your log filter.
-Your log filter can be just `debug` to get all `debug!` output, or `path::to::module` to get *all* output (not just `debug!`) from a particular module, or `path::to::module=debug` to get only `debug!` output from a particular module.
+Your log filter can be just `debug` to get all `debug!` output and higher (e.g., it will also include `info!`), or `path::to::module` to get *all* output (which will include `trace!`) from a particular module, or `path::to::module=debug` to get `debug!` output and higher from a particular module.

-For example, to get the `debug!` output for a specific module, you can run the compiler with `RUSTC_LOG=path::to::module=debug rustc my-file.rs`.
+For example, to get the `debug!` output and higher for a specific module, you can run the compiler with `RUSTC_LOG=path::to::module=debug rustc my-file.rs`.
 All `debug!` output will then appear in standard error.

 Note that you can use a partial path and the filter will still work.
 For example, if you want to see `info!` output from only